laurentelgard/HelParr/README.md

 // prints array content and dies d($_ENV);
 ```
 ### Requirements

-- HelParr works with any PHP version >= 4.
+- helparr works with any PHP version >= 4.0